Dynamic flux surrogate-based partitioned methods for interface problems

-For both multi-material tests we use a uniform $N\times N$ grid with $N=64$ and mesh size $h=1/64$.
-The time step $\Delta t = 3.37E-3$ is selected to satisfy the Courant–Friedrichs–Lewy (CFL) condition on this mesh, necessary for the stability of the explicit Euler scheme \eqref{eq:FE} in the partitioned framework.
-This time step results in training data comprising time series of length $q=1866$ for the subdomain solutions and the interface flux, respectively.
+For both multi-material tests we use a uniform $n\times n$ grid with $n=64$ and mesh size $h=1/64$.
+The time step $\Delta t = 3.37\times 10^{-3}$ is selected to satisfy the Courant–Friedrichs–Lewy (CFL) condition on this mesh, necessary for the stability of the explicit Euler scheme \eqref{eq:FE}.
+This time step results in training data comprising time series of length $S=1866$ for the subdomain solutions and the interface flux, respectively.